vladimirfomene/vladimirfomene.github.io/content/blog/bitcoin-addresses.md

 ### Introduction

 What are Bitcoin addresses anyway?
-Let's start with an analogy, Bitcoin is a decentralized bank of some sort.
-The best way to think about a Bitcoin address is to see it as a bank account number.
-It is a number used as a reference to your funds.
-Like most banks where you can have more than one bank account number, in the Bitcoin system you can have more than one Bitcoin address.
+Bitcoin is a decentralized network of computers that secures the funds of all the users of the network.
+Where do these funds live you might wonder?
+They live at your Bitcoin address.
+These addresses are like single-use (they could be used multiple times but it is not advised for privacy reasons) invoices that are issued by a receiver to a sender each time parties create a transaction.
+The best way to think about a Bitcoin address is to see it as a place on the network where your funds can live.
+As a user of the Bitcoin network, you can have more than one Bitcoin address.

 ### Address Utility

-Addresses contain a public key which is used to track who owns what on the Bitcoin system.
-In a Bitcoin transaction, the receiver of the funds is referenced using this public key which is part of the receiver's address.
-In a transaction where you are receiving funds, you have to give your Bitcoin address to the sender and the sender's wallet software will generate and sign a transaction to your address' public key.
-This will then be broadcasted to the Bitcoin network.
+In this article, we are going to be focusing on a particular group of Bitcoin Addresses called Pay-to-Public-Key-Hash addresses(P2PKH).
+These addresses contain a public key which can be used as an ownership identifier for funds on the Bitcoin network.
+In a Bitcoin transaction, the receiver of the funds can be referenced using their public key which is part of the receiver's address.
+In a transaction where you are receiving funds, you have to give your Bitcoin address to the sender and the sender's wallet software will generate and sign a transaction that assigns some bitcoins to your address.
+This transaction will then be broadcasted to the Bitcoin network.
 Now that we have a good understanding of the utility of addresses, let's see how we can generate one.

 ### Generating Private Key